juanjo255/Internship_U0/notes/Social_coop/Experimental design.md

 ----

 ## General points
-> + This section describes the points that all stages fullfilled.
+> + This section describes the points that all stages fullfill.
 >>  + Inter-trial interval is only applied if mice achieve a successful trial (meaning of successfull trial can change with each stage).
 >>  + A new randomly pair of ports is selected only if mice achieve a successful trial.
->>  + Limited use of ports is established in all stages.
+>>  + Limited use of ports is established in all stages, that is, a port will not be available more than n times in a row.

 ---